i52vagam/CourseraGettingAndCleaningData/README.md

 To read the final results file in R is recommended to use the next sentece:
 `read.table("AveragesTidyDataSet.txt",header=TRUE)`

-The file must be in the WorkingDirectory or it will be necessary to change the path in the sentence
+The file must be in the WorkingDirectory or it will be necessary to change the path in the sentence.

 #####R script